bill2009/lcc1802/lcc42/src/xr18NW.md

  addr: ADDRLP2  "'O',sp,(%A+1)"
    also in open code
  * Mar 14 cleanup, get rid of cretn6
+ * Mar 28 cleanup of working copy on dell laptop special case of EQUI2 with 8 bit constant. function begin/end markers
  * Portions copyright (C) 1999, 2000, Gray Research LLC.
 All rights reserved.
  * Portions of this file are subject to the XSOC License Agreement;
  * you may not use them except in compliance with this Agreement.